 Poor posture also includes having over-pronated feet.
 Also known as flat feet, this condition occurs when the arches of your feet are flat and cause your ankles to bend improperly.

 You might have an anterior pelvic tilt from sitting for prolonged periods of time without stretching, resulting in your thighs moving upwards.
 Poor posture also includes having a forward head tilt.
-A cause of a forward head tilt is sitting in a chair for a prolonged amount of time.
+A cause of forwarding head tilt is sitting in a chair for a prolonged amount of time.

 Hurts Your Appearance More Than You Think